sgnewson/sgnewson.github.io/index.md

 ## Scott Newson
 Software engineer, occasional circus artist, and outdoor enthusiast in western Canada.

-Studied Cognitive Systems at UBC and generally interested in computational, human, and group intelligence.
-Currently employed with the Synopsys Software Integrity Group (SIG), where I build software for detecting and tracing vulnerabilities and defects in software.
+Studied Cognitive Systems at UBC and generally interested in computational, human, and group cognition.
+Employed at Shopify, where I build trust and manage data access.

 Past activities (in no particular order): software developer, research assistant, student, outdoor instructor, community sport volunteer, and flying trapeze instructor.